 To put it simply, all cannabinoids such as CBD, THC, CBC start as CBGA, an acidic form of CBG, and as the plant matures the CBGA converts into other cannabinoids.
 The scarcity of CBG strains and the associated cost of production makes it the “Cadillac of Cannabinoids.”

 What is CBG used for?

-Being the “mother” cannabinoid, CBG has unique medicinal properties that help in treating many chronic health issues.
-Although CBG is still being studied, research has discovered a lot of its therapeutic potential in improving human health.
+Being the “mother” cannabinoid, CBG is believed to have unique medicinal properties that may help in treating many chronic health issues.
+Although CBG is still being studied, research has discovered a lot of therapeutic potential in improving human health.

 - Anti-microbial effects: Discovered while testing CBG against the strains of Staphylococcus aureus bacterium (Staph), researchers found the anti-microbial properties in CBG to be effective in fighting infection.

-- Neuroprotective effects: CBG also possesses neuroprotective properties.
-It has been found that CBG acts as an antioxidant & helps in protecting nervous system damage.
+- Neuroprotective effects: It's also believed that CBG possesses neuroprotective properties.
+It has been found that CBG may act as an antioxidant & help in protecting nervous system damage.